Quick Answer

 3. "Tajweed Rules of the Quran (Part 3)" by Kareema Czerepinski

-Why it's advanced: Covers the most complex Tajweed rules and provides mastery-level practice materials.
+Why it's advanced: Covers the most complex Tajweed rules and provides deep practice materials.

 - Level: Advanced